microsoft/terminal/doc/specs/NorthStar/Tasks.md

 ## Abstract

 The command line is a highly powerful tool.
-However, it's power is dependent on the user's knowledge of the specific commands, flags and parameters needed to perform tasks from the command-line.
+However, its power is dependent on the user's knowledge of the specific commands, flags and parameters needed to perform tasks from the command-line.
 For simple everyday commands, this might not be so hard.
 For longer commands, or ones used less frequently, there's quite a